frostney/grunt-codo/README.md

 > Grunt task for generating Codo documentation

-Codo is documentation generator for CoffeeScript, see https://github.com/netzpirat/codo for more information.
+Codo is a documentation generator for CoffeeScript, see https://github.com/netzpirat/codo for more information.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`